 ACA schools take the ideals and lessons of the past and lead students to discover how those ideas shaped the founding of American and led to the establishment of our Constitutional republic and a society built on personal liberty and opportunity.

 Virtue – It’s commonly said that children today are morally adrift and don’t have a firm grounding in objective truth, beauty, and goodness.
 There are individual virtues needed for our society to prosper and flourish, that must be modeled, developed, and practiced.
-These include things like courage, prudence, moderation, responsibility, friendship, and honor.
+These include things like courage, prudence, moderation, responsibility, friendship, and wonder.
 The study of good literature and history, especially heroes and villains help develop these virtues inform what happens when these are present or absent.